 - Santa Maria di Leuca

 : it is located on the southernmost tip of Puglia, exactly on the "heel", where the Adriatic Sea and the Ionian Sea meet.
-It is a famous tourist destination thanks to the beauty of its beaches and the crystal clear waters.
-The jagged coastline features several caves and grottoes, some of them can be reached by hiking others only by sea.
-Many archaeological finds have been found in these caves testifying the presence of man since the Paleolithic.
+It is a famous tourist destination thanks to the beauty of its beaches and crystal clear waters.
+The jagged coastline features several caves and grottoes, some of which can be reached by hiking others only by sea.
+Many archaeological finds have been found in these caves testifying to the presence of man since the Paleolithic.
 The city is also famous for its many beautiful 19th-century villas.
-We also suggest visiting the Basilica of Santa Maria de Finibus terrae, and Church of Christ the King.
+We also suggest visiting the Basilica of Santa Maria de Finibus terrae, and the Church of Christ the King.

-- Gallipoli means history, culture, arts and beautiful seaside and beaches.
-It is an ancient city where over the centuries many conquerors passed from the Romans, Barbarians, Byzantines, Greeks, Normans to many others.
+- Gallipoli means history, culture, arts, and beautiful seaside and beaches.
+It is an ancient city where over the centuries many conquerors passed from the Romans, Barbarians, Byzantines, Greeks, and Normans to many others.
 It has two nicknames: the "Beautiful city" and the "Pearl of the Ionian Sea".
 Its Carnival is also renowned.
 Absolutely do not miss a visit to the old town of the city built on a promontory!
 It has preserved its maze of winding and shady streets.
-The houses are painted in bright color while the balconies and the flat roofs are full of flowering plants.
+The houses are painted in bright colors while the balconies and the flat roofs are full of flowering plants.
 Often, the doors of the houses are open on an inner courtyard with a table and some chairs in the shade of a few potted plants.

 In Salento, you can also see remnants of rural stone houses called "Masserie", testimonies of past lifestyles.
 The Masserie used to serve as a house for the farmers at harvest time, and they served as a storage for tools during the rest of the year.
 Now, many of these "Masserie" have been turned into charming Rural Hotels, called "Agriturismo" in Italian, where tourists can live close to nature and some animals (for the joy of the kids) and taste homemade genuine food among the many local products.